The Best of New Atlas

 A new study is presenting the first published data from preliminary human trials investigating the effect of psilocybin-assisted psychotherapy to treat major depressive disorder (MDD).
 The incredibly positive results have been described as just a “taste of things to come” with larger a Phase 2 trial well underway.

-New Atlas on Science
+New Atlas on Robotics

-New Atlas on Space
+New Atlas on Technology

 Popular